PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_00_SDG_Indicators.md

 # 4) In-Class discussion
 At 16:00, we'll all get together in Datalab to discuss our progress and reflect on today activities.

-Tomorrow, we're going to cover variables and data frame in R.
+Tomorrow, we're going to cover variables and data frames in R.

 ## Questions or issues?